kevinbdx35/hidden-search-widget/README.md

 # hidden-search-widget

-This is simple rotation menu design
+This is an animation for the search widget
 ## Table of contents

 - [hidden-search-widget](#hidden-search-widget)